Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    4. Create the new BICAN "toggle" network.
    5. Migrate the existing CAN to CMN.
    7. Create the CHN network.
-   7. Convert IPs of the CAN network.
+   7. Convert IP addresses of the CAN network.
    8. Create MetalLB Pools Names and ASN entries on CMN and NMN networks.
    9. Update uai_macvlan in NMN dhcp ranges and uai_macvlan VLAN.
   10. Remove unused user networks (CAN or CHN).